survivejs/webpack-book/manuscript/packages/02_authoring.md

 To recap:

-* It is good to understand what kind of metadata packages may contain.
+* It is good to understand what kind of metadata packages contains.
 They give you insight on their licensing, guidelines, and even quality.
 * When publishing packages to npm, remember to respect the SemVer or an equivalent scheme to keep your consumers happy.
 * Document the main changes made to your packages using a change log.
 Documentation comes in handy later as you have to understand when a specific feature was introduced.
 It also makes it easier to upgrade projects to the most recent features.
 * Consider publishing differently packaged versions of the source to account for different usage patterns.
 Packaged right, your consumers can benefit from features, such as **tree shaking**.